Most people are aware that there is a link between a person’s genetics and their ability to build muscle.

 Knowing your natural and inherent weaknesses is the first step to designing and following a better workout routine.

-What are ‘good’ genetics for body building?
+What is ‘good’ genetics for bodybuilding?

 Mind over matter